phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_build.rst

 5. After building with standalone instructions using Dockerfile.

-   1. Move the control to workspace directory:
+   a.
+Move the control to workspace directory:

       ::